WebReflection/life-diary/README.md

 #### Server Side

-  * automatically *restore* or *fix* possibly corrupted data, as example for those cases when a user force-closes the browsers while uplading
   * proxy OpenStreetMap tiles to avoid abusing their servers and make tiles available offline too ('cause live rendering on a Raspberry Pi is out of question)
   * *maybe* order by creation time, instead of name ...
   * *maybe* add a search per title, description, and/or country, within the *home* page
-  * *maybe* import existing folders via CLI, instead of needing *HTTP* to upload all content (not much value, but maybe handy)
-  * *maybe* backup automatically each content to a specific destination (maybe via *rsync*? ... still thinking about it, although this can be done as cronjob or manually already, no priority for now)
   * *maybe* * provide a `GET` end point to download an album as `.zip` folder, so that a single album can be used for any other purpose (is this useful though? the folder is already in the drive)

 #### Client Side